 CARE+ Peer Coaching Program

 CARE+ is an East Campus program designed to provide students with holistic support through peer coaching.
-Known as CARE Coaches, our team is comprised of successful Valencia students (current or former) who can help you navigate the challenges that come with being a college student, while providing academic support for courses in subjects such as math, English, science, and New Student Experience.
-As an extension of CARE, coaches are paired with faculty who have completed the LifeMap Early Alert and Intervention (LFMP 3348) course.
+Known as CARE Coaches, our team is comprised of successful Valencia students (current or former) who can help you navigate the challenges that come with being a college student, while providing academic support for courses in math, English, science, and New Student Experience.

-With the flexibility to meet in-person, online, or by phone, here are some of the ways our CARE Coaches have been helping students:
+Here are some of the ways our CARE Coaches have been helping their peers: